 Program Educational Objectives

-- Our graduates will attain professional careers where they apply their abilities to solve problems and meet challenges in engineering and non-engineering fields.
+- Our graduates will attain careers where they apply their abilities to solve problems and meet current challenges in engineering and non-engineering fields

-- Our graduates will transition easily into their professional careers and demonstrate success in that role.
+- Our graduates will transition easily into their careers and/or graduate studies by using their technical knowledge and non-technical skills

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics